SimonPop/country_trends/README.md

 ### 🤖 The Model

-Model in use is the [MTGNN](https://pytorch-geometric-temporal.readthedocs.io/en/latest/modules/root.html#torch_geometric_temporal.nn.attention.mtgnn.MTGNN) as implemented in the [PyTorch Geometric Temporal](https://pytorch-geometric-temporal.readthedocs.io/en/latest/index.html) library.
+The model in use is the [MTGNN](https://pytorch-geometric-temporal.readthedocs.io/en/latest/modules/root.html#torch_geometric_temporal.nn.attention.mtgnn.MTGNN) as implemented in the [PyTorch Geometric Temporal](https://pytorch-geometric-temporal.readthedocs.io/en/latest/index.html) library.

 PyTorch Geometric Temporal is *"a temporal graph neural network extension library for PyTorch Geometric."*.
 It provides direct access to this model, from its catalog.

 #### Hyperparameters

-One of the biggest challenge for us is overfitting.
+One of the biggest challenges for us is overfitting.
 The model, by default, is quite large compared to our dataset.

 We will therefore use different methods to try and regularize our model:
 - Adam optimizer with `weights decay` (L2 regularization)